marcelo-mason/cccbdb-calculation-parser/README.md

 `python setup.py develop`

-* Run the script by supplying a formula
+* Run the script by supplying either geom or dipole and a formula

-`python geom.py CH4`
+`python cccbdb.py geom CH4`

 * The script will run through extracting all geometries, outputting status to the console.
 It will create a text file with all the geometries for the formula in your current path. i.e. CH4.txt